Malachite at a Glance

 Is Malachite toxic?+

 Raw, unpolished Malachite contains copper and can be toxic if ingested or inhaled as dust.
-Never put raw Malachite in your mouth, use it in direct-contact gem elixirs, or inhale dust from cutting or polishing.
-Polished and tumbled Malachite is generally safe to handle and wear, but you should still wash your hands after handling it and avoid getting it wet for extended periods.
-Always use the indirect method if making a Malachite gem elixir.
+Do not put raw Malachite in your mouth, use it in direct-contact gem elixirs, or breathe in dust from cutting or polishing.
+Polished and tumbled Malachite is safe to handle and wear under normal circumstances, but you should still wash your hands after handling it and avoid soaking it in water.
+If you want to make a Malachite gem elixir, always use the indirect method with the stone outside the water vessel.

 What is Malachite good for emotionally?+

-Malachite is one of the most powerful emotional healing stones available.
-It draws out deep-seated emotional pain, releases suppressed feelings, and helps break negative patterns and attachments.
-It encourages emotional expression, teaches healthy boundaries, and promotes empathy for others.
-Malachite is particularly effective for working through grief, heartbreak, and trauma by bringing these issues to light in a way that facilitates genuine healing.
+Malachite is one of the most direct emotional healing stones you can work with.
+It draws out emotional pain that has been buried or suppressed, and it helps break negative patterns and unhealthy attachments.
+It teaches healthy emotional boundaries and honest expression.
+People particularly value it for working through grief, heartbreak, and trauma because it brings issues to the surface rather than letting you avoid them.

 How do I know if my Malachite is real?+

-Genuine Malachite has distinctive natural banding patterns with varying shades of green that are never perfectly uniform.
-Each piece is unique with organic, flowing patterns.
-Fake Malachite (often dyed howlite, polymer clay, or glass) typically has overly regular, repetitive bands with identical spacing and colors.
-Real Malachite is relatively heavy for its size, feels cool to the touch, and has a hardness of 3.5-4.
-If the bands look too perfect or repeat identically, it is likely a fake.
+Genuine Malachite has natural banding patterns with varying shades of green that are never perfectly uniform.
+Each piece looks different, with organic, flowing patterns.
+Fake Malachite, which is often dyed howlite, polymer clay, or glass, usually has bands that are too regular, with identical spacing and color.
+Real Malachite feels relatively heavy for its size, is cool to the touch, and has a hardness of 3.5-4.
+If the bands repeat perfectly or look painted on, it is probably fake.

 How does Malachite transform Scorpio through the Heart Chakra?+